inlab-geo/espresso/docs/source/user_guide/installation.rst

 .. tabbed:: pip

-  Espresso is available on `PyPI <https://pypi.org/project/cofi-espresso/>`_, so for most users installation is as simple as:
+  Espresso is available on `PyPI <https://pypi.org/project/geo-espresso/>`_, so for most users installation is as simple as:

   .. code-block:: console

-    $ pip install cofi-espresso
+    $ pip install geo-espresso

 .. tabbed:: From source